 When the cooling medium is pushed through the machine, for example through the use of fans, the cooling phenomenon is called forced convection.

-When the cooling medium is neither accelerated by fans nor by the rotation of a rotor, a slow-moving laminar flow can rise due to temperature differences of the cooling medium, which provoke density differences.
+When the cooling medium is neither accelerated by fans nor by the rotation of a rotor, a slow moving laminar flow can rise due to temperature differences of the cooling medium, which provoke density differences.
 The resulting heat transfer between the solids and the cooling medium is called free convection.
 Due to the time dependence of this phenomenon, the CFD calculations should be performed time-dependently with the input of adequate time steps.

 Surface temperatures of the E-Cooling tutorial electrical motor

-simultaneously, this is called conjugated heat transfer.
+Conduction and convection need to be calculated simultaneously; this is called conjugated heat transfer.

 Through the setting of the heat transfer option, the energy equation will be solved in addition to the continuity and momentum equations.
 The energy equation makes the relation between temperature differences, heat fluxes, and velocity gradients.